kign/c4wa/etc/doc/language.md

 identifier and so export/import name is determined by compiler option `module.memoryStatus`).
 When importing, module name is set by compiler option `module.importName` (default is `c4wa`).
-So for example, if you want to import function `atan2` from JavaScript runtime, you declare it in C source as `double atan2(double, double)`, and then use this code in JavaScript to import:
+So for example, if you want to import function `atan2` from JavaScript runtime, you declare it in C source as `double atan2(double, double)` (remember: no attributes), and then use this code in JavaScript to import:

 ```javascript
 WebAssembly.instantiate(wasm_bytes, {c4wa: {atan2: Math.atan2}});
 ```

-Any C attribute not listed above is not allowed
-(so you can't have `static` function definition or `extern` declaration).
+Any C attribute not listed above is explicitly not allowed (so for example you can't have `static` function definition).

 ## Memory